1. Parliamentary Investigation

 If it is decided to launch a parliamentary investigation, a 15-member committee of parliamentary investigation whose members are chosen by lot among the candidates nominated by political party groups is established.

 The committee of parliamentary investigation must produce its report within two months of its establishment.
-If the committee cannot complete its report by the latest within two months, an additional and final period of two months is provided to the committee.
+If the committee cannot complete its report by the latest within two months, an additional and final period of one month is provided to the committee.

 The committee meets with the absolute majority of the total number of members and decides by the votes of the absolute majority of the deputies present at the meeting.